 — 2D platformer tutorial —

 Note: this tutorial series builds upon the ones that came before it.
 If you aren't familiar with the previous tutorials, or the prior ones of this series, you should read those first.

 This tutorial will explain how to add and control a character on a basic 2D map.
-Unpack the code and then type make to build.
+Extract the archive, run cmake CMakeLists.txt, followed by make to build.
 Once compiling is finished type ./ppp05 to run the code.

 A 1280 x 720 window will open, with a series of coloured squares displayed over a light blue background.
 Pete, the player character, will drop to the ground from the top-left of the screen.
 He can be controlled using A and D to move him left and right, and using I to jump.
 Pressing Space will reset Pete to the starting point.
 If you're not fond of these controls, they can be easily changed in player.c.
 Black squares with white outlines are entities that Pete can stand on.
 Moving platforms will carry Pete around if he stands on them, and push him out of the way if he attempts to block them.
 Collect pizza slices by walking into them.
 Close the window by clicking on the window's close button.